Thomas D. Brock: Career

 Brock held the E.B.
 Fred Professor of Natural Sciences Emeritus at the University of Wisconsin–Madison.
 During his career, Brock published more than 250 papers and 20 books, and received numerous science and education awards.

 The thermophilic bacterial species, Thermoanaerobacter brockii, is named after Brock.
 The novel archaeal phylum Brockarchaeota is also named after Brock.

 Brock was a resident of Shorewood Hills, a village adjacent to Madison, for many years and he published the book, Shorewood Hills - An Illustrated History, in 1999.

 Pleasant Valley Conservancy

 Brock and his wife, Kathie, operated Pleasant Valley Conservancy State Natural Area, a 140 acre preserve in western Dane County, Wisconsin.
 It consists of extensive restored oak savannas, dry, mesic, and wet prairies, wetlands, and oak woods.
-Scenic views and wildlife viewing are excellent, and several trails provide ready access to the Preserve.
+There are scenic views and wildlife viewing, and several trails provide ready access to the Preserve.
 Especially noteworthy at Pleasant Valley are the fine oak savannas, once common in the Midwest but now very rare.
 The Preserve has many large open-grown white and bur oaks, which can be viewed from Pleasant Valley Road, and seen close up from the trails.
 The herbaceous layer in the savanna is highly diverse.